-Update 2017: *Stephanie now lives in Joy Home Pink, a SCH foster home for school-aged girls, after her former foster mother returned to the US.
-She attends ASB (Anjali School for the Blind) at Courage Home Purple, where she practices Braille and learns other academics.
+*Stephanie lives at Joy Home, a SCH foster home for school-aged girls, after her former foster mother returned to the U.S. She attends ASB (Anjali School for the Blind) at Courage Home Purple, where she practices Braille and learns other academics.
+She also attends off-site Braille training at a local institute for the blind.
 She is completely independent using her guide cane.
+She is fully sponsored!

-Update 2015: *Stephanie has moved foster homes again after her former foster mothers returned to the US.
-She now lives at Joy Home Yellow.
+*Stephanie has moved foster homes again after her former foster mothers returned to the US.
 She attends a private school called Devnar school for the blind with some other of her foster sisters who are also blind.
-She receives Braille training form a local institute and is attending ASB out of Courage Home Purple part-time.
-She needs $250/month more to become fully sponsored.
-Sign up to sponsor her here!
+She receives Braille training form a local institute and is attending ASB out of Courage Purple part-time.

 Dear, sweet Stephanie.